ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 (If {{I-D.ietf-suit-firmware-encryption}} is used, it is also the same as discussed in Section 6.2 of that document.)

-To perform encryption with ECDH the TEEP Agent needs to be in possession of the public key of the recipient, i.e., the TAM.
-See Section 5 of {{RFC9397}}
-for more discussion of TAM keys used by the TEEP Agent.
+Ephemeral-Static Diffie-Hellman (ES-DH) is a scheme that provides public key encryption given a recipient's public key.
+Hence, the TEEP Agent needs to be in possession of the public key of the TAM.
+See Section 5 of {{RFC9397}} for more discussion of TAM keys used by the TEEP Agent.
+There are multiple variants of this scheme; this document uses the variant specified in Section 8.5.5 of {{RFC9052}}.

+The following two layer structure is used:

+- Layer 0: Has a content encrypted with the Content Encryption Key (CEK), a symmetric key.
+  For encrypting SUIT Reports and EATs the content MUST NOT be detached.
+- Layer 1: Uses the AES Key Wrap algorithm to encrypt the randomly generated CEK with the Key Encryption Key (KEK) derived with ES-DH, whereby the resulting symmetric key is fed into the HKDF-based key derivation function.

+As a result, the two layers combine ES-DH with AES-KW and HKDF.

+This document re-uses the CDDL defined in Section 6.2.3 of
+{{I-D.ietf-suit-firmware-encryption}} and the context information structure defined in Section 6.2.4 of {{I-D.ietf-suit-firmware-encryption}} although with an important modification.
+The COSE_KDF_Context.SuppPubInfo.other value MUST be set to "SUIT Report Encryption" when a SUIT Report is encrypted and MUST be set to "EAT Encryption" when an EAT is encrypted.
+The COSE_KDF_Context.SuppPubInfo.other field captures the protocol in which the ES-DH content key distribution algorithm is used.

 This specification defines cipher suites for confidentiality protection of EATs and SUIT Reports.
 The TAM MUST support each cipher suite defined below, based on definitions in